w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 # Document title, URLs, estimated publication date

-All publications are currently set to a publication date of 6 March; to be finalized based on the transition approval.
+All publications are currently set to a publication date of 20th of March; to be finalized based on the transition approval.
 None of the documents are on /TR yet

 - Verifiable Credentials Data Model v2.0
   - short name: vc-data-model